West Virginia’s state capital doesn’t have a casino in town, however there is a spacious casino resort just 13 miles away.

-Among the casino’s lineup of 30 table games are casino standards like craps, blackjack, and roulette, along with games like Mississippi Stud, 3 card poker, and a game I haven’t played called Criss Cross Poker.
+Among the casino’s lineup of 20 plus table games are casino standards like craps, blackjack, and roulette, along with games like Mississippi Stud, 3 card poker, and a game I haven’t played called Criss Cross Poker.
 They even have a Big 6 wheel for those of you who don’t like money:)

 Of course, the Mardi Gras started back in the 1980’s as a greyhound race track, and that tradition remains, with live greyhound races during most nights during racing season.

 If you prefer to bet on the horses, you can do that as well via simulcast wagering.
 There’s also the Betly Sportsbook, with 5 self-serve betting kiosks.

 The French Quarter Restaurant & Bar, on the other hand, is their upscale place, with steak and seafood dominating the menu.
 There are also grab n’ go options at the Sports Bar.

 (Related: Casinos in Pittsburgh, PA)

 On the entertainment front, Louie’s is their lounge, offering live bands and dancing on Friday and Saturday nights.
-There is also your typical casino bar, called the Bourbon Street Bar.

 Parking at the Mardi Gras Casino & Resort is completely free.